flash-oss/mini-graphql-http-client/README.md

   // The `fetch` implementation.
   fetch: require("unfetch"), // Will attempt to use global `fetch`.
 You must provide `fetch` in Node.js.

+  // Retry
+  retry: 0, // Retry attemts if you get 5xx response, defalut is 0 mean only one request will be send

   // Arbitrary headers to send with every HTTP request.
   headers: { Token: mySecureToken }, // Only "content-type":"application/json" is added by default.